3510 Appendix T2

 NOTE: Management authority may be delegated at the discretion of the responsible manager.

-· Review and approve emergency drill and exercise scenarios.
+· Review and approve emergency drill and exercise scenarios and final reports.

 4.0 Process Steps